feedback-house/developer-portal/docs/api-business-division-get.md

 Arbitrary tags associated with this Business Division.

 Tags can also be expressed in key value format, when using `:`.
 Tags that uses the format of `key:value`, enhancing reports and statics.
-Example: `projet:secret`, `status:new`, `erpbusiness division:yes`
+Example: `project:secret`, `status:new`, `division:yes`